Project core group (Oslo)

 PhD. stud.
 Line M. Bonde, research fellow

-Line M. Bonde is the project’s research fellow, enrolled on the doctoral program in church history/theology, MF Norwegian School of Theology.
+Line M. Bonde is the project’s research fellow, enrolled on the doctoral program in church history/theology, MF Norwegian School of Theology, Religion and Society.
 She holds a MA in Art History from University of Copenhagen.
 Her dissertation project belongs under subproject 1.
 The overall scope of her research is to investigate how conceptions of Jerusalem were materialized in the Scandinavian church interiors from the 12th and 13th centuries.
 Furthermore, she explores how these representations of the Holy City can be understood as an expression of a mind-set peculiar to the Scandinavians in the Middle Ages.

 Ass.
 Prof. Ragnhild J. Zorgati